Our podcast on recruitment in Japan with Kevin Holdaway from Gplus Media. Listen on Apple Podcasts

 Hiring companies need to put in a great deal of thought and effort into their recruiting process to attract candidates.

-Japan has a very rigid career structure.
-Most people will apply for a job only when they leave school or university, and remain in that job until retirement, which has created a culture of lifelong employment.
-Most people would work for one or two companies only throughout their career.
+Japan until very recently had a very rigid career structure.
+Most people applied for a job only when they left school or university, and remained in that job until retirement, which created a culture of lifelong employment.
+Although times appear to be changing, it remains the case that most people work for one or two companies only throughout their career.

-The Japanese are inherently risk-averse and need to be thoroughly convinced that your offer and the opportunity to work for you are worth making the switch from an established corporation to a new start-up company that may not exist in two years’ time.
+The Japanese are inherently risk-averse and need to be thoroughly convinced that your offer and the opportunity to work for you are worth making the switch.

 In addition to that, there is a stigma associated with being disloyal, and dishonest to the employer.
-Individual ambition is discouraged and people are expected to be extremely loyal to the company they work for.
+Individual ambition is discouraged and people are expected to be extremely loyal to their company.

 These cultural specifics imply that foreign employers need to up their game considerably, enough to attract and keep talent.